kittywitch/konawall-rs/README.md

 # konawall-rs

-An automatic wallpaper fetching and setting script that supports i3 and Sway that obtains wallpapers from konachan.
+An automatic wallpaper fetching and setting script that supports i3 (but also anything that supports feh and xsetroot) and Sway that obtains wallpapers from konachan.

 ```
 konawall 0.1.0